Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 The [=dynamic presentation=] was intended to be presented starting at 09:35 UTC on December 2, 2017, allowing for up to 400 seconds of [=time shift=] by the DASH client.
 By the absence of `MPD@minimumUpdatePeriod`, the [=MPD=] indicates that its contents will never change.

+The absence of an `LeapSecondInformation` element indicates the service provider does not expect the service to remain accessible for long enough to encounter a leap second.

 <xmp highlight="xml">
 <MPD xmlns="urn:mpeg:dash:schema:mpd:2011" type="dynamic"
 	availabilityStartTime="2017-12-02T09:35:00Z" timeShiftBufferDepth="PT400S">